cjslack/grok-debugger/README.md

 [grokdebugger.com](https://www.grokdebugger.com)

-This client-side application uses Webassembly to run PCRE RegEx in the browser to help you debug your Grok patterns.
+This client-side application uses WebAssembly to run PCRE RegEx in the browser to help you debug your Grok patterns.

 **Features:**
 - Real-time processing (see changes as you type)